Chapter 5 : Crossing the Bar

 Tonks’ face formed a mischievous smile as she formed the thought I was going for.
 “Where does he keep his stash?” she asked nonchalantly, the attempt at coyness was quite endearing.

 I fidgeted with my hair for a moment, trying to appear at odds with myself.
 “Well… Last time I walked in on him, he was stuffing it back into the drawer of his nightstand.
 You’re not going to… I mean, his lives for those magazines.”
 Tonks gave a charming smile that bore a striking resemblance to Sirius and said she was only curious.

-I raised my brow.
+I raised my brow to show confusion at his statement.
 “Your marbles have been gone for quite a while.
 Are you just now missing them?”
-I loved playing thick.
-I knew exactly what he meant, but I thought catching on too quickly would be a giveaway.
+I loved playing thick when I knew exactly what he meant, but catching on too quickly would be a giveaway.